phaidra/phaidra/README.md

 We recommend using a dedicated machine for a Phaidra instance.
-To get started you will need a webserver (current testing takes place with nginx) and a recent Docker installed, plus the package `uidmap` for running docker rootless.
+To get started you will need a webserver (current testing takes place with nginx and apache) and a recent Docker installed, plus the package `uidmap` for running docker rootless.

 ## Docker notes